 3. Identify tasks & dependencies

 Next, you’ll need to map out all the tasks needed to complete your project.
-You can start by writing all project tasks out in a task list on a shared document with your team or even in a monday board, where you can later attribute due dates and owners to each task.
+You can start by writing out all project tasks in a task list in a shared document with your team, or on a monday board, where you can later assign due dates and owners to each task.

-Make sure to be as specific as possible so there’s no confusion regarding what exactly each task entails.
+Make sure to be as specific as possible so there’s no confusion about exactly what each task entails.
 Can you break down individual subtasks within a task list that need to be completed?
-With monday work management, you can add these subtasks easily within any board.

-It’s important to then identify task dependencies — the relationship between tasks.
-For example, note which specific task needs to be completed before the next task can take place.
+It’s important to then identify task dependencies, i.e., the relationships between tasks.
+For example, note which specific task must be completed before the next task can proceed.
 This allows you to sequentially map out your project schedule in a logical way.

 4. Map out tasks, setting deadlines

 Next, you’ll need to map out the tasks in a project schedule.
-Based on dependencies, you can create a timeline that represents the order of each task.
+Based on dependencies, you can create a timeline that shows the order of tasks.
 You’ll then assign deadlines (make sure they’re realistic) to each task so you can gain an understanding of how long the entire project, and each of its steps, will take.

 This is also the time to identify project milestones or key events that will serve as checkpoints throughout your project.
 Create milestones by due dates.
 For example: monday.com’s date column will automatically alert you when a milestone is behind once you’ve assigned due dates.